danielglownia/rag-pdf-chatbot/README.md

 # rag-pdf-chatbot
 Reading those explanation of benefits documents can be hard!
-This repo has a RAG (retrieval augmented generation) streamlit chatbot that does that hard work for you.
+This repo has a RAG (retrieval augmented generation) streamlit chatbot that does the hard work for you.

 ### Link to app
 https://eob-chatbot.streamlit.app/